Rachel Elnaugh-Love: Dragons' Den

 In the mid 2000s, Elnaugh joined the BBC's reality series Dragons' Den.
 She was one of the five investors ("Dragons") in the first two series of the show, being the only female dragon at that time.
 During her tenure on the show, she made five agreed investment offers–in Grails, Le Beanock, Snowbone, Elizabeth Galton and Bedlam Puzzles.
-After Red Letter Days went into administration, between the filming and release of the second season, her "position became untenable" according to Elnaugh, and she and fellow departing Dragon Doug Richard were replaced in the third season by Richard Farleigh and Deborah Meaden.
+After Red Letter Days went into administration, between the filming and release of the second series, her "position became untenable" according to Elnaugh, and she and fellow departing Dragon Doug Richard were replaced in the third series by Richard Farleigh and Deborah Meaden.

 After Dragon's Den and Red Letter Days

 In 2005, she was head of a company called Easyart.
 The following year, she produced a double CD pack consisting of "positive business thinking", The Life Changers, with hypnotherapist Glenn Harrold.
 In her book Business Nightmares - When Entrepreneurs Hit Crisis Point (2008), she wrote of her Red Letter Days experiences.
 The Evening Heralds reviewer said "A novel and more original approach to the jaded "how to get ahead in business" manuals, even for the casual browser, Business Nightmares makes for a surprisingly entertaining and accessible read."
 Elnaugh founded the digital publishing and marketing platform Source TV in 2013.
 Her book Prosperity was published in 2016.
 She described it as "a summary of Rachel's key teachings around money, flow and abundance drawn from her years as a business mentor".